Condition Guide

 Condition

-Condition describes the poster's present state: wear to folds, tears, pinholes, staining, paper loss, restoration and overall eye appeal all matter.
+Condition describes the poster's present state and how it displays.
+Fold wear, tears, pinholes, staining, paper loss, restoration and overall visual appeal can all affect how a poster is understood and valued.

 Folded